wolkykim/qlibc/INSTALL.md

 $ cmake .
 ```

-In many systems, CMake needs to be installed separately. qlibc requires CMake version 2.8.12 or above.
+In many systems, CMake needs to be installed separately. qlibc requires CMake
-Currently, we're focusing on getting the library compiled on those machines using cmake thus it doesn't provide the full configure options as we provide in configure command.
+version 2.8 or above.
+Currently, we're focusing on getting the library compiled
+on those machines using cmake thus it doesn't provide the full configure
+options that are provided in the configure command as well as build makefiles
+for examples and unit tests.

 ## Compile